Weaving a Story 2: oral stage: Reception

 "Weaving a Story 2: oral stage" was first broadcast on 14 February, 1996, and drew a 7.4% audience share on Japanese television.
 In 1996, with 93 votes, it ranked eighteenth among the best anime episodes of the Anime Grand Prix, a large, annual poll made by Animage magazine.
 In July 2020, Comic Book Resources reported a rating of 8.6/10 for the installment on IMDb, making it the seventh-highest-rated Evangelion episode.
-Gainax also released official merchandise based on the episode, including a line of official tee-shirts.
+Gainax also released official merchandise based on the episode, including a line of official T-shirts.

 The episode received a mixed reception from anime critics.
 The Anime Café's Akio Nagatomi criticized "Weaving a Story 2: oral stage"; while appreciating the introspective exploration of the human ego and "some fine acting" by "a most distraught" Kotono Mitsuishi in the ending scene, Nagatomi said the way Shinji is recovered with a deus ex machina destroys the effect because the "writer buried the plot so deeply, there was no means to extricate it".
 He also criticized the continuity error in which Shinji's suit is shown instead of his school uniform, and the use of long-dialog pieces, single-scene shots, and flashbacks.
 Film School Rejects' Max Covill ranked the episode among the worst of Neon Genesis Evangelion, criticizing the use of flashbacks to fill in the run time and writing.
 According to Covill: "Shinji does eventually come back to the physical world, but the lack of animation is painful in this episode".
 Despite his criticism of the recap of previous episodes, Covill praised the shot in which Shinji's suit is expelled from Eva-01's cockpit, citing it as among the "perfect shots of Neon Genesis Evangelion.